 Each year as ecommerce retail sales grow, the shipping and logistics industry faces hurdles to keep up the pace.
 More consumers are shopping online and it’s created demand surges resulting in shipping delays and supply chain bottlenecks.

-How should ecommerce sellers plan for the upcoming 2021 holiday season?
+How should ecommerce sellers plan to navigate unforeseen challenges this holiday season?
 What should they expect this year to look like?
 We asked five logistics experts for advice, here are their answers.

 Plan for Small Parcel Surges

 UPS indicated that they expect their peak demand to exceed capacity by 5M packages per day.
 FedEx has alluded to similar expectations.
 If the holiday surge is anywhere close to that volume, there will be a huge strain on the small parcel delivery network.
 Sellers should work hard to communicate often with their partners and customers so that no one is left not knowing what to expect.

 Sellers should work closely with their fulfillment partners or directly with their carrier (if they are fulfilling themselves) to share their forecasts and develop a cohesive strategy to mitigate risks (shipping delays, volume caps by region, etc.) Do you have a backup plan if the service you’re using has major delays?
 What are you communicating to your customers?
 Is your marketing team planning on doing promotions early?